 Whether at home or on-the-go, keeping your makeup brushes organized and clean is always important.
 We’ve added a zippered pocket on the inside, allowing you to keep small tools, like tweezers or sharpeners as handy as all your brushes.
-Or, tuck in pocket-sized cosmetics or perfumes.
+Or, tuck in pocket-sized cosmetics and perfumes.
 A secure compartment is particularly great for traveling.
 This is a wonderful project for scraps or leftover pre-cuts.
-We used three fat quarters from the True Colors collection by Anna Maria Horner for FreeSpirit Fabrics.
+We originally used three fat quarters from the True Colors collection by Anna Maria Horner for FreeSpirit Fabrics.

 You’ll love our clever pocket construction that creates a pretty finish on all sides, but is so easy to install.

 We include a downloadable template below for perfect rounded corners, although you could also use a small lid or juice glass.

 Follow our recommendations for evenly divided slots to hold a dozen brushes.
 You can also adapt the sizes to best fit your own brush collection.